neuropoly/intranet.neuro.polymtl.ca/conferences.md

 **How to pay?**

 They accept both cash and cards.
-You have two payment options:

-1. You pay cash when you get your poster and get the refund from the lab afterwards, on conference spending.
+You pay when you get your poster and get the refund from the lab afterwards, on conference spending.
-2. You fulfill the form “Demande au centre de reprographie” available at Marie-Claude Nadeau office \(M-5405\) and give it when you get your poster.

 **QR Code on the poster**